Traefik Essentials Monitoring with Grafana, Prometheus & Loki

 BASH

-1docker compose up -d --force-recreate
+docker compose -f traefik/docker-compose.yml up -d --force-recreate

 Click to expand and view more